Cyfrin/moccasin/docs/source/dependencies.rst

 .. code-block:: bash

-    gab install PACKAGE
+    mox install PACKAGE

 For example:

 .. code-block:: bash

-    gab install snekmate
+    mox install snekmate

 .. note::

     Snekmate is both a `pypi <https://pypi.org/project/snekmate/>`_ and a GitHub package.

-This will create an entry in your `gaboon.toml` file that looks like this:
+This will create an entry in your `moccasin.toml` file that looks like this:

 .. code-block:: toml